-"Now these things happened to them as an example, but they were written down for our instruction, on whom the end of the ages has come.
-12 Therefore let anyone who thinks that he stands take heed lest he fall.
-13 No temptation has overtaken you that is not common to man.
+Now these things happened to them as an example, but they were written down for our instruction, on whom the end of the ages has come.
+Therefore let anyone who thinks that he stands take heed lest he fall.
+No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.

-16. To what promise does Paul point believers so that they will not repeat Israel's failures?
+- 16. To what promise does Paul point believers so that they will not repeat Israel's failures? - ANSWER.
+God has promised not to tempt us beyond our ability to endure.
+Every temptation in life will be met with grace to resist turning away from Yahweh.

 It was a colossal act of rebellion for Israel not to believe in the God who had redeemed her from slavery to Egypt; it is even a greater act of rebellion for Christians not to believe in the God who has redeemed them from slavery to sin.
 Of all people, Christians ought to be the most grateful and whole-hearted worshipers of Yahweh.
-Roberts draws out this parallel:58
+Roberts draws out this parallel: